To rebels, with or without a cause

 On a lighter note- when I was teaching in an NGO, I had a student who asked me whether rebel means that you have rung the bell again!
 We all need to keep ringing bells, making a ruckus, so that we can’t be silenced.

 Here’s to the crazy ones.
 The angry young men and women.
 Whatever people call us, we like to march to the beat of a different drummer.
 Rebels make the world go round and stop it too.
+Of course it is better if the cause you support as a rebel benefits from your rebellion, but even if it doesn’t, dissent is important.

 I am taking part in The Write Tribe Problogger October 2017 Blogging Challenge.